Mizuho shareholders reject first climate motion put to a Japanese company

 Mizuho's board opposed the motion, which required a two-thirds majority to pass, arguing that the bank already had metrics to measure its efforts towards meeting Paris Agreement goals.

-The climate motion received nearly 35% of the vote, Kiko Network said by email.
+The climate motion received nearly 35% of the votes submitted, Kiko Network said by email, surprising some in the activist community who had expected a far smaller figure.

+A Mizuho spokeswoman said the result was based on votes submitted before the meeting and the final tally was not yet available but would not change the result.

+"For the first climate shareholder resolution in Japan to receive more than a third of the vote, even though it didn't pass, sends a strong signal to Mizuho: exit all coal finance immediately," said Anders Schelde, chief investment officer at MP Pension, one of the fund managers supporting the proposal.

 GRAPHIC: Biggest lenders to coal in recent yearshttps://tmsnrt.rs/3fLzLbX

-(Reporting by Takashi Umekawa; Writing by Aaron Sheldrick; Editing by Edwina Gibbs)
+(Reporting by Takashi Umekawa; Writing by Aaron Sheldrick; Editing by Edwina Gibbs and Christopher Cushing)

 ((aaron.sheldrick@thomsonreuters.com; 81-80-2677-4134;))